Emporia State Hornets: Women's basketball

 Of its varsity sports, Emporia States's women's basketball team has been the only one to claim a national title.
 The Lady Hornets, who was led by head coach Brandon Schneider, won the 2010 NCAA Division II Women's Basketball Championship, defeating the Fort Lewis College (Colorado) Skyhawks.

 In 1998, Emporia State's women's basketball team played in the NCAA Women's Division II Basketball Championship.
 The head coach for that team was Cindy Stein, who left to coach at the University of Missouri.

 Cross country and track & field

-The men's and women's cross country teams are currently coached by Eric Wellman.
+The men's and women's cross country teams are currently coached by Justin Hill.
 With the men's program starting in 1923 and the women's program in 1976, the women's team has won one MIAA conference championship, which was in 1994.
 The cross country teams run their home meets at Jones Park, in Northeast Emporia.

 The men's and women's track and field teams are currently coached by Steven Blocker.
 Since joining the MIAA in 1991, the women's team has won five MIAA outdoor championships and two indoor championships while the men's team has won two MIAA conference outdoor championships.
 The track teams host meets on the Zola Witten Track at Francis G. Welch Stadium.